 Reminiscences of a Stock Operator

-Perhaps the most interesting aspect of the book is that it shows how Livermore evolved as a trader through careful observation of markets and detailed evaluation of his trading behavior.
+Perhaps the most interesting aspect of the book is that it shows how Livermore evolved as a trader through careful observation of markets and detailed evaluation of his own trading behavior.
 While participating in both stock and commodity markets, he developed a stable set of trading procedures that shaped his career and may be employed in modern markets.

 Livermore made and lost several million-dollar fortunes.
 Losses occurred because he did not follow his own trading plan at times and adjust to regulatory changes that occurred after the 1929 stock market crash.